linanpy/linanpy/README.md

 🐰 **MORE ABOUT ME**

-- 💬 Ask me about career change, music, coding, and bootcamp experience.
+- 💬 Ask me about career change, music, and bootcamp experience.

 - 👯 I’m looking to collaborate on open source projects.